The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Introduction

-Besides the theoretical properties, the framework we propose has the following practical advantages: (1) It can capture patterns of behavior that elude other models, such as irregularity and sequential searches \citep{weitzman1979optimal}; details can be found in Section~\ref{sec:behavoral}.
-(2) It can deal with nonstandard formats of historical data, which is a major challenge in practice; details can be found in Section~\ref{sec:aggregate-choice}.
-(3) It can return an importance index for all products, based on how frequently a random customer would make decisions depending on the presence of the product; details can be found in Section~\ref{sec:importance}.
-(4) It can incorporate prices and reflect the information in the decision-making of consumers.
-(5) It can naturally incorporate customer features and is compatible with personalized online retailing.
+Besides the theoretical properties, we explore the practical advantages of the framework thanks to random forests: (1) It can capture patterns of behavior that elude other models, such as irregularity and sequential searches \citep{weitzman1979optimal}, whose details can be found in Section~\ref{sec:behavoral}.
+(2) It can return an importance index for all products based on how frequently a random customer would make decisions depending on the presence of the product.
+The details can be found in Section~\ref{sec:importance}.
+(3) It can incorporate prices and reflect the information in consumers' decision-making.
+The details can be found in Section~\ref{sec:price}.
+(4) It can naturally incorporate customer features and is compatible with personalized online retailing.
+The details can be found in Section~\ref{sec:customer_features}.
+(5) It can deal with nonstandard historical data formats, which is a major challenge in practice.
+The details can be found in Appendix~\ref{sec:aggregate-choice}.
+Therefore, we propose random forests as an effective approach to learning consumer choice behavior when the data is abundant and parametric models cannot capture the complex and potentially irrational patterns in the data.